 Interviews are held in one regional centre and shortlisted candidates will be invited to choose their preferred slot, subject to availability.

 For more information on recruitment models and regional centres please see the 'planning your application' and 'interview dates & posts' sections of the relevant specialty page.

 While we recognise this is unfortunate, in most cases it is not possible for any action to be taken.
-However, if you are applying for a cascadable specialty and believe exceptional circumstances are present in your case, please contact the RCP to detail your situation, and this will be reviewed.
+However, if you are applying for a cascadable specialty and believe exceptional circumstances are present in your case, please contact the PSRO to detail your situation, and this will be reviewed.
 It is possible in approved cases for you to be interviewed at an alternative region with your scores transferred back to your shortlisted region for consideration of offers.

 Approval will depend on whether your cirucmstances are considered exceptional and if a change can be arranged.